 - Economical hotels, guesthouses and farmhouse accommodation

 - Breakfast included

-Our comfort self-drive holidays allow you to spend your days exploring rural Iceland, knowing your nights will be spent in the most comfortable accommodation each area has to offer.
-Throughout the tour you’ll stay in quality guesthouses and hotels where all rooms have private facilities.
-Your final night will be in a 4 star hotel in Reykjavik.
+Our Quality class self-drive accommodation allows you to stay in the most comfortable accommodation each area has to offer during your travel period.
+Throughout your tour you’ll stay in pleasant guesthouses and hotels where all rooms have private facilities.
+In Reykjavik, your accommodation will be a 4-star hotel.

 - Private facilities